 Uber Just Lost Its License to Operate in London Thanks to Fraudulent Drivers

-Uber has lost its license to operate in London, a major blow given that the UK capital with some 3.5 million users is one of the ride-hailing app's biggest markets globally.
+Uber has lost its license to operate in London, which with more than 3.5 million riders is one of its biggest markets globally.

 The city's regulator, Transport for London, said it had identified a "pattern of failures" by the service that put passengers' safety at risk and was refusing to renew Uber's license, which expires Monday.